 Financial Resources.
 To meet requirements for entry into the United States for study, applicants must demonstrate that they have sufficient financial resources to meet the expected costs of their educational program.
 Applicants must provide documentary evidence of their financial resources before visa documents can be issued.

 United States laws and regulations restrict the opportunity for international students to be employed.
+International students may work up to twenty hours per week on campus.
 Students may be allowed to work off campus only under special circumstances.
 Many spouses and dependents of international students are not allowed to be employed while in the United States.